 Travelers who can’t immediately identify a company best suited for their needs should try an online aggregator.
 Aggregators assess your needs and match you with some good policy options.
 Some even let you compare quotes.

 Travelinsurance.com can make life easy if you’re not sure where to start shopping for travel coverage.
 You can enter your data and get quotes from leading companies within minutes.

 Just remember: The cheapest policy isn’t automatically the best.
 The least expensive option may be missing a key element you need.

-Many shoppers also like Aardvark Compare, which works a lot like Travelinsurance.com.
+Many shoppers also like Aardy, which works a lot like Travelinsurance.com.
 The company also gives 10 percent of its profits to charities helping soldiers and military families which I appreciate.

 Anyone using an aggregator should also do some independent research on the insurance company or companies the aggregator suggests.
 Ultimately, it’s up to you to do your homework.